Gregangelo MuseumGregangelo Herrera

 Located in a historic 1920s Mediterranean style revival home, tucked into the neighborhood of Balboa Terrace, sits the unassuming home of Gregangelo Herrera.
 Born of half Lebanese/half Mexican descent, Gregangelo was a solo performer who was known for his rendition of the whirling dervish and other traditional Middle Eastern dances.
 Gregangelo is a San Francisco native and in the 1980s, he began renting this house while it was in a dilapidated state and decided to rehabilitate it as his own.
 Growing up in San Francisco in the 60s and 70s, Gregangelo witnessed a transformation of the city.
 The Summer of Love, queer and women's liberation, and the beginning of the AIDS epidemic would all come together to shape Gregangelo’s philosophies and his home.
 The creative activation of his home first began as an exercise to work through the grief of losing his partner to AIDS in the 1980s.
 Modeled after ideas of acceptance, Gregangelo continued to transform his home into a space to foster connection.

-The Museum (dubbed the ‘Connectorium’ by Gregangelo) has been open since 1989, yet the space is ever changing.
+The Gregangelo Museum (dubbed the ‘Connectorium’ by Gregangelo) has been open since 1989, yet the space is ever changing.
 There are about 33 installations inside the home, all with different intentions and themes for the visitor.
-Since the house is not open to the public to wander, guides are integral to the visiting experience.
+The house is open to the public for a variety of guided experiences four to five days a week, by advance ticket purchase only.
 Rather than a museum in the traditional sense, Gregangelo hopes his home acts as a “museum of connection,” and tour guides help lead the visitors through emotional experiences, memories, and dreams as they progress through the rooms.
 The Museum offers several tour experiences – “Into the Rabbit Hole,” “Untold Secrets,” “Riddle of the Sphinx” (to name a few) – and through these tours, guides and visitors activate the space and share stories.

 While Gregangelo began this experience on his own, he now has growing support from his community, local government, and fellow artists.
-In 1993, Gregangelo created Velocity Arts And Entertainment, a company that would help care for his home and his troupe’s artistic work.
+In 1993, Gregangelo founded Velocity Arts and Entertainment to bridge the growing divide between the arts and the corporate world, with the company headquartered in his home.
 Today he continues to have about 16 to 20 other artists/makers/scientists who are involved in the creation of installations.
-And in 2024, the Gregangelo Museum was designated San Francisco’s 318th Landmark – providing some economic reliefs, but also showcasing local pride and honoring San Francisco’s legacy of acceptance.
+And in 2024, the Gregangelo Museum was designated San Francisco’s 318th Landmark – providing some economic reliefs, while also showcasing local pride and honoring San Francisco’s legacy of acceptance.

 – Narrative by Leah Zuberer (SPACES intern), 2025